Sophie Garbin: Australia

 Between 2014 and 2017 Garbin represented Australia at under-17, under-19, under-20 and under-21 levels.
 In October 2018 she was a member of the Australia team that won the bronze medal at the 2018 Fast5 Netball World Series.
 In September 2019 Garbin was included the 2019 Australian Development squad.
 On 3 March 2021, she made her senior debut for Australia against New Zealand during the 2021 Constellation Cup.

+After an impressive domestic and international campaign in 2024, Garbin won her first Liz Ellis Diamond award at the 2024 Australian Netball Awards.
+This award is given to the most outstanding player across the Super Netball and international season.